Anurag Kashyap: Actor

-Kashyap has made cameo appearances in his films and those of others, including Black Friday, No Smoking, Tera Kya Hoga Johnny (2008), Luck by Chance (2009), Dev.D, Gulaal, Soundtrack (2011), Trishna (2011), Bhoothnath Returns (2014), Happy New Year (2014) and I Am (2010), playing a child abuser.
+Kashyap has made cameo appearances in his films and those of others, including Black Friday, No Smoking (2007 film), Tera Kya Hoga Johnny (2008), Luck by Chance (2009), Dev.D, Gulaal, Soundtrack (2011), Trishna (2011), Bhoothnath Returns (2014), Happy New Year (2014) and I Am (2010), playing a child abuser.
 The same year, he played a police officer in the short film Encounter (2010), co-starring Nimrat Kaur.
 In 2011, he playing the full-fledged role of the antagonist Bunty Bhaiya in Tigmanshu Dhulia's crime thriller Shagird (2011).

 In 2016, Kashyap starred in AR Murugadoss's Akira, starring Sonakshi Sinha; where he played the role of a corrupt police officer.
 In 2017, he acted in the short film titled Chhuri, alongside Tisca Chopra and Surveen Chawla.
 He also played the role of the antagonist in the Tamil-language thriller Imaikkaa Nodigal (2018) directed by R. Ajay Gnanamuthu.
 In 2020, Kashyap played an exaggerated version of himself in AK vs AK directed by Vikramaditya Motwane, opposite Anil Kapoor.
 He also wrote the dialogues and served as one of the executive producers.

+In 2024, Kashyap played the role of villain Kazbe in Disney+ Hotstar's Bad Cop (TV series).

+In June 2024, Kashyap starred as Selvam in the Tamil movie Maharaja alongside Vijay Sethupathi.
+He received widespread critical acclaim for essaying a layered negative role.
+His performance also garnered international attention with director Alejandro Gonzales Innaritu offering Kashyap a role in his upcoming project.

 Personal life

 Kashyap was first married to film editor Aarti Bajaj, with whom he has a daughter, Aaliyah Kashyap.
 They divorced in 2009.
 He later married actress Kalki Koechlin, whom he first met during the making of Dev D, at her maternal home in Ooty.
 In 2013, Kashyap and Koechlin announced that: "they are taking time apart from their more than two-year-old marriage."
 In May 2015, they were divorced at the Bandra family court in Mumbai.

 When asked about his religious views, Kashyap replied: "I am an atheist.
 Cinema is the only religion I believe in."

 On 3 March 2021, the Income Tax Department raided 28 locations in Mumbai and Pune in connection with tax evasion by firm Phantom Films connected to Anurag Kashyap.
-Income Tax Department said it found discrepancy of around ₹300 crore which the Kashyap company official have not been able to explain.
+Income Tax Department said it found a discrepancy of around ₹300 crore which the Kashyap company official has not been able to explain.